 I had just repacked my suitcases when I heard his voice in the entryway of the home where I had spent the previous two months.
-I hurried downstairs, my host family gathered, and we all shed our slippers, slipped on shoes and meandered through a labyrinth of stone- and plaster-walled streets to the neighborhood udon shop.
+I hurried downstairs, my host family gathered, and we all shed our slippers, stepped into our shoes, and meandered through a labyrinth of stone-and-plaster-walled streets to the neighborhood udon shop.
 There we shared our last supper together, slurping long fat noodles out of steaming bowls of broth, Ryota and my family visiting in their vexing language, I struggling not to weep for missing all of them already, imagining myself running away, disappearing for a few days so my flight would leave without me and I could remain in their quiet city by the Sea of Japan.

-I had been something of a dateless wonder at my Lutheran high school, the sum of my own carefully cultivated reputation plus a small, gender-skewed class—sixteen boys to twenty-nine girls.
-A budding perfectionist, I gunned for honors—valedictorian, piano performance awards, scholarships and any other prize that would prove my academic and musical prowess.
-I also sought out volunteer opportunities to demonstrate my very goodness—Sunday school teacher, hotline answerer for latchkey children, Key Club president.
-I looked askance at the class clowns, those I saw wasting valuable time.
+I had been something of a dateless wonder at my little Lutheran high school, the sum of my own carefully cultivated reputation plus a gender-skewed grade — sixteen boys to twenty-nine girls.
+A budding perfectionist, I gunned for honors — valedictorian, piano performance awards, scholarships, and any other prize that would prove my academic and musical prowess.
+I also sought out volunteer opportunities to demonstrate my very goodness — Sunday school teacher, hotline answerer for latchkey children, Key Club president.
+I looked askance at the class clowns, those I saw as wasting valuable time.
 By the time I realized there was more to life than an impressive college entrance application, anyone I might have wanted to date was already enmeshed with a girlfriend.
 And those girls would not have released their prom escorts without a fight.

 And sheen.
 As the first international exchange student at Hagi High School, everyone knew me immediately.
-One of few foreigners who visited or had even heard of the little city of Hagi in those pre-Internet days, I was an object of curiosity: my blue eyes, my brown hair, my fair skin, my height (at five feet seven, I was taller than nearly all of the girls), my ability to drive a car back home, my cultural connection to American music and movies.
-It did not matter that I was less well-versed in American pop culture than most American teenage girls, not to mention the pop culture savvy Miho, who was a cheerleader and fashion aficionado, because in Hagi I embodied American pop culture, triggering memories of Hollywood teen movies seen, dubbed, on VHS.
+One of few foreigners who visited or had even heard of the little city of Hagi in those pre-Internet days, I was an object of curiosity: my blue eyes, my brown hair, my fair skin, my height (at five foot seven, I was taller than nearly all of the girls), my ability to drive a car back home, my cultural connection to American music and movies.
+It did not matter that I was less well versed in American pop culture than most American teenage girls, not to mention the pop-culture-savvy Miho, who was a cheerleader and fashion aficionado, because in Hagi I embodied American pop culture, triggering memories of Hollywood teen movies.
 When I went to the beach and met younger schoolgirls, they told me I was sexy in my swimsuit.
 With my modest chest and sturdy legs, I knew this was sexiness by association.

 By some miracle, though, I was, for the second time, holding the hand of the handsome baseball player who had decided to spend the evening with me.
 And he was in no apparent rush to go home.
 Ryota and I lingered in the dark shadows of centuries-old stone walls in my adopted neighborhood as my host family walked ahead and disappeared around the corner.
 High above us, stars glistened in crystal constellations, like mobiles stilled by the falling summer night.